emilwallner/Corewar/README.md

 ---

 **Core War was inspired by a malicious virus written in the 80’s.** To deal with the self-replicating virus, a white hat hacker invented Reaper.
 It was a virus designed to spread and eliminate the malware.
-They fought fire with fire - clever.
+They fought fire with fire.

 This inspired A. K. Dewdney to coin the idea for Core War.